galaxyxtwo/cidLeaderboard/README.md

 # communityStats

 ## Overview
-communityStats is a tool to share IPFS analytics from [Leto](https://leto.gg/) with your community.
-Easily showcase activity data for NFTs, webpages, and more with a static, public stats page (in descending order by view count) from [Leto Analytics](https://leto.gg/).
+Share important analytics you collect using [Leto Analytics](https://leto.gg/) with your community!
+Easily showcase activity data for NFTs, webpages, and more with a static, public stats page (in descending order by view count).

 Feel free to use this repo to make your own community stats page!